 - Free circulation of CE marked products on the EU single market

 - Construction products have to be tested only once

 - Users of construction products can easily indicate performance demands

 - Market surveillance can rely on a common infrastructure

 Looking to gain EU market access for your construction product?
-Let us help you.
+Let us help you and contact us.
 Our experts will identify relevant harmonised standards, carry out testing, and draft a Declaration of Performance so that you can get your product on the market before your competitors do.

 The lifts and safety components of lifts Directive 2014/33/EU